top of page

 Jon keeps moving on his ElliptiGO and joins me on my short training runs when he can.
 Movement is so important for mind, body, spirit and all-around health.

-I n a couple of weeks, I will celebrate my 60th birthday.
-I hope to run 60 birthday miles to celebrate 60 years and 60 blessings.
+In a couple of weeks, I will celebrate my 60th birthday.
+I hope to run sixty birthday miles to celebrate sixty years and sixty blessings.
 The aid station will be our home.
 Jon will be there to feed me and encourage me to keep going.
 And he’ll pace me on his ElliptiGO for a few laps if he can.

 Running has been good to us.
 Running continues to be part of our journey—in sickness and in health.